kamdoumloich/kamdoumloich/README.md

 - 👋 Hi, I’m @kamdoumloich
-- 👀 I’m interested in Machine Learning, Artificial Intelligence and software architecture
+- 👀 I’m interested in Machine Learning, Artificial Intelligence and cloud architecture
 - 🌱 I’m currently studying Computer science
-- 💞️ I’m looking to collaborate on Machine Learning or AI project
+- 💞️ I’m looking to collaborate on Machine Learning or AI projects
 - 📫 How to reach me kamdoumloich@yahoo.fr
+- You can find my CV [here](https://kamdoum@lebenslauf.digital).